Regular Families of Kernels for Nonlinear Approximation: Approximation in ,

 where $N_0$ is the same as in Theorem \ref{thm_N_bnd} and depends only on the wavelet system.
 Requiring that $\sum_IN_I\leq N$, we then simply approximate $f_I\psi_I$ with $N_I$ terms, and set to be our $N$--term approximant in $\Phi_N$ which will exhibit the desired rate of convergence.
 The cost distribution depends on several auxiliary quantities, which we define below. \begin{definition} Given $s,q>0$, define the maximal function $M_{s,q}f$ via

 For a fixed dyadic cube $I$, we define a partial maximal function by

 Now given $\tau,s,q >0$, we define the \emph{Triebel--Lizorkin space} $F_{\tau,q}^{s}$ via where $|f|_{F_{\tau,q}^{s}}$ is a quasi-seminorm. \end{definition} For the reader unfamiliar with the Triebel--Lizorkin spaces, it should be mentioned that they may be viewed from many different equivalent vantage points.
 While the definition above is in terms of mixed sequence and function space norms of a maximal function, they may also be defined via a Littlewood--Paley decomposition, or additionally in terms of a wavelet system; for more details, consult Section 3 of \cite{Kalton}.
-Returning to the problem at hand, we are now in position to define our cost distribution.
+Returning to the problem at hand, we are now in position to define the cost distribution which will yield the approximant giving optimal approximation orders.
+Note this cost distribution may also be found in \cite{DR,HR}.

 \begin{definition} Let $s>0$ and $1\leq p<\infty$.
 Define $\tau$ and $q$ by $1/\tau:=1/p+s/d$ and $1/q:=1+s/d$.
 Let $f\in F_{\tau,q}^{s}$, with the wavelet expansion $\sum_{I\in\mathcal{D}}f_I\psi_I$.
 The \emph{cost of a dyadic cube} $I\in \mathcal{D}$ is